What Establishes Man’s Responsibility?

 There it is in a nutshell: distilled truth that explains everything.
 The answer the question, “Why?”, in every area, is always the same answer: Because God said so.

-That is His Right, as Creator, as Divine Parent who by His Own Will in and Act of procreation, conceived all and brought many sons into Glory.
+That is His Right, as Creator, as Divine Parent who by His Own Will in and Act of procreation, conceived all of His children, and brought many sons into Glory.

-Solomon, after an entire lifetime of folly encapsulated in an entire book recounting folly (see S.T.E.Commentary on Ecclesiastes, 554pp., pb,.
-30.00 + P&H), finally distilled Truth into another nutshell:
+Solomon, after an entire lifetime of folly encapsulated many truths in an entire book recounting his godless folly (see my, S.T.E.Commentary on Ecclesiastes, 554pp., pb,.
+30.00 + P&H).
+After chapters of babbling nonsense and madness, interspersed with nuggets of truth, Solomon finally distilled Truth into a nutshell:

 “13Let us hear the conclusion of the whole matter: Fear God, and keep His Commandments: for this is the whole duty of man.
 14For God shall bring every work into Judgment, with every secret thing, whether it be good, or whether it be evil.” (chapter 12)

-Again, this obedience is not for salvation—but, if one walks in violation of the majority of what God commanded, and lives his life under the delusion that he is a moral “free agent”, then most probably he was never regenerated.
+Again, this obedience is not for salvation (which is a “one-shot” event).
+Obedience to all that God commanded is daily sanctification; being conformed each day into the Image of Christ.
+If one walks in violation of the majority of what God commanded, and lives his life under the delusion that he is a moral “free agent”, then most probably he was never regenerated.
 Those who act as if they are their own, most probably were not “bought with a price”, which is why they live as if their body and breath is their own and not God’s, which is why they do not so glorify God in the manner that He commanded (doing what they want instead of what He commanded).
 Those who do not obey God have no fear of God, because they do not know God (Romans 3:18; I John 2:4).
 Paul echoes this sentiment of Solomon:

 Until that day, here alone are those that shall survive the Wrath to come: